 - 47 Danfoss variable frequency drives

 - 115 Williams Fan Coil Units

-A main priority for Dow in the labs is redundancy and preventing system failures, so the facility's air handlers and exhaust system are both designed for N+1 fan operation.
+The main priority for Dow in the labs is redundancy and preventing system failures, so the facility’s air handlers and exhaust system are both designed for N+1 fan operation.
 This ensures that if one fan fails, the system will still provide 100 percent airflow.
-HTS accomplished this by dividing the fans between wings of the building, which allows for two units, or seven fans, to provide the full airflow.
+HTS accomplished this by dividing the fans between the wings of the building, which allows for two units, or seven fans, to provide full airflow.